-- It is very important that you make use of headings, subheadings and numbering when you prepare your paper.
+- It is very important that you make use of headings, subheadings, and numbering when you prepare your paper.
 This makes it easier for the reader to follow your writing without having to stop in the middle of your paper to try and figure out what you are writing about. - In the headings contained in your assignment, a capital letter should only be used for the first letter of the first word, except where the further use of capital letters in the heading is required.
 No heading should be written completely in capital letters.

-Incorrect: THE PROMISE OF REFORM
+- Incorrect: THE PROMISE OF REFORM

-Incorrect: The Promise of ReformCorrect: The promise of reform

-- Headings are consecutively numbered without automatic numbering, no headings are underlined, paragraphs are not separated by a full blank line, but only by an indent at the beginning of the new paragraph. - The following should be used as sparingly as possible: 1) (1) (i) (ii) (I) (III) (a) (d), etc. If the use of one of these

-- styles is essential, lower case Roman numerals are preferable. - Bullets may be used to separate entries in nonnumbered lists.
-First level headings are done in bold, second level headings are plain, third level headings are done in italics and from fourth level onwards headings are plain.
+- Incorrect: The Promise of Reform - Correct: The promise of reform - Headings are consecutively numbered without automatic numbering, no headings are underlined, paragraphs are not separated by a full blank line, but only by an indent at the beginning of the new paragraph. - The following should be used as sparingly as possible: 1) (1) (i) (ii) (I) (III) (a) (d), etc. If the use of one of these styles is essential, lower case Roman numerals are preferable. - IMPORTANT: You should never have only one subheading at any particular level.
+You should rather discuss such ideas in separate paragraphs under the same heading. - Bullets may be used to separate entries in nonnumbered lists.
+First level headings are done in bold, second level headings are plain, third level headings are done in italics, and headings are plain from the fourth level onwards.
 For example: